Cancer screening can help detect cancer early, before it develops or symptoms appear. There are three national cancer screening programs.

 Bowel cancer is the second most common cause of cancer death in Australia.
-However, if detected early, approximately 90 per cent of cases can be cured.
-Bowel cancer affects both men and women.
+However, if detected early, approximately 90 per cent of cases can be effectively treated.

-- The National Bowel Cancer Screening Program currently provides a free screening test to eligible Australians to complete in the privacy of their own home.
+The National Bowel Cancer Screening Program provides a free screening kit to eligible Australians aged between 50-74 to complete in the privacy of their own home.